mft3000/igpDraw/README.md

 ```
 ## To Do List

+1. multiple fixing (for eg. data retrieve with multiple ios version and types)
-1. more accurate images with multiarea info ecc..
+2. more accurate images with labels, colors, multiarea igp data info ecc..
-2. ISIS as another IGP protocol
+3. ISIS as another IGP protocol
-3. SNMP for retrieve IGP informations
+4. SNMP for retrieve IGP informations
-4. API REST with flask
+5. API REST with flask
-5. draw dotten line if the link is not primary (cost too high): draw a tree
+6. draw dotten line if the link is not primary (cost too high): draw a tree